kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 * if the tools are well maintained and well-documented

 Once we had the list (having information gathered above), our next steps were as followed:
-1. Search the internet (start with github) for terraform files
+1. Search the internet (start with github) for Terraform files
-2. Download all the terraform files onto local disk
+2. Download all the Terraform files onto local disk
 3. Run it against different tools
 4. Compare results

-For step one, we used URL below to find all the terraform files:
+For step one, we used URL below to find all the Terraform files:
 ```link
 https://github.com/search?q=.tf+extension%3Atf+filename%3Amain&type=Code&ref=advsearch&l=&l=
 ```